zahur76/dj-rest_auth/README.md

-# DJANGO REST FRAMEWORK IMPLEMENTATION WITH AUTHENTICATION
+# DJANGO REST FRAMEWORK WORKFLOW FOR IMPLEMENTATING WITH AUTHENTICATION

 ## TABLE OF CONTENT
 * [Introduction](#introduction)